arnolddevos/zoo3/minio/README.md

 A `Fiber[+E, +A]` represents a lightweight thread runnining an effect.
 Fiber operations include, `fork`, `join`, `await` and `interrupt`.
 See _Fibers.scala_.

 A `Transactor[S]` manages a variable of type `S`, the _state_.
 It orders and sequentially executes `Transaction`s which are functions on state.
-Basic transactors provided include `semaphore`, `barrier` and `queue`.
+Basic transactors include `semaphore`, `barrier` and `queue`.
 See _Synchronization.scala_.

 ## Architecture

-The API is defined in `trait Signature`.
+The API is defined in a trait, `Signature`.
 The idea is that alternative implementations can be tried.

 This current implementation is seen in _Simple.scala_.
 It defines `IO` as an `enum` with a small number of cases underlying a richer set of combinators and contructors.

 The interpreter `runFiber` is likewise simple.
 No trampoline is used.
 Instead, the depth of the stack is tracked and the execution is shifted to a new thread if a limit is exceeded.

-The implementations are supported by modules `Fibers` and `Synchronization`.
+The implementation is supported by modules `Fibers` and `Synchronization`.

 ## Fibers